Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Charges**: This item has four charges and regains all charges when you finish a long rest.

-**Ichatian Bite**: When you hit an attack with _Nashor's Tooth_ you can spend two charges to deal 4d6 poison damage.
+**Ichatian Bite**: When you hit an attack with _Nashor's Tooth_ you can spend two charges to deal 1d6 poison damage for each stack of _Carve_ the target has, then removing all their stacks of _Carve_.

-**Void Corruption**: Once a turn when you hit an attack with _Nashor's Tooth_ you can eighter apply one stack of carve, or double the amount of carve the creatures has.
+**Void Corruption**: Once a turn when you hit an attack with _Nashor's Tooth_ you can eighter apply one stack of _Carve_, or double the amount of _Carve_ the creatures has.

+_Carve: Your armor class is reduced by one for every third stack of carve you have, up to a maximum of twelve._

 _You gain +2 to attack and damage rolls using this magical weapon_